dctr/dctr.github.io/_posts/2011-07-16-fully-encrypted-debian-on-dreamplug.md

 You should now verify cryptsetup and dosfstools are installed (and cfdisk, if you prefer it instead of fdisk).
 As root do:

-{% highlight shell linenos %}
-dd if=/dev/urandom of=/dev/sdb bs=10M # If your device is filled with random data, one can not distinguish between used and unused data on the system partition cfdisk /dev/sdb # Set up as said above or as you wish at your risk ;-) mkfs.vfat /dev/sdb1 cryptsetup --verbose --cipher=aes-cbc-essiv:sha256 --verify-passphrase --key-size=256 luksFormat /dev/sdb2 cryptsetup luksOpen /dev/sdb2 sdb2_crypted mkfs.ext4 /dev/mapper/sdb2_crypted mount /dev/mapper/sdb2_crypted /mnt
+    dd if=/dev/urandom of=/dev/sdb bs=10M # If your device is filled with random data, one can not distinguish between used and unused data on the system partition cfdisk /dev/sdb # Set up as said above or as you wish at your risk ;-) mkfs.vfat /dev/sdb1
-{% endhighlight %}
+    cryptsetup --verbose --cipher=aes-cbc-essiv:sha256 --verify-passphrase --key-size=256 luksFormat /dev/sdb2
+    cryptsetup luksOpen /dev/sdb2 sdb2_crypted
+    mkfs.ext4 /dev/mapper/sdb2_crypted
+    mount /dev/mapper/sdb2_crypted /mnt

 *Note:* I have decided to use aes-cbc-essiv with a 256-bit key (after long hours of thinking and bugging a friend of mine, sorry G) as it is Debians default and a good compromise between read/write performance and security.
 If you like to have a little more performance, try to use --key-size=128 or maybe 192.
 If you are slightly more paranoid and like to have a bit more security in exchange to a noticeable but not to high slowdown and an experimental mode try --cipher=xts-plain and --key-size=512 (note that xts needs a 256 bit key for itself, so it only uses 256-bit for the aes key, so you need to set key-size to 512).

 **Remeber:** Use a good password (>= 20 characters, upper and lower case, numbers, special characters, ... you know what i mean)

-# Step 4 - Bootstrap you new system
+## Step 4 - Bootstrap you new system

 You can use debootstrap (the classic way) or multistrap (a newer approach, does the same thing completely different) to build you own brandnew minimal system.
 There are (of course) tutorials in this forum for that.
 As for this guide, skip the parts regarding the kernel installation.
 Bootstrap method: http://www.newit.co.uk/forum/index.php/topic,2027.msg5773.html#msg5773 or from plugcomputer.org: http://www.plugcomputer.org/plugwiki/index.php/Creating_a_Debian_Image